-Removing Cherry Laurel will open some areas up, especially closer to existing corridors and glades, and in time will encourage a more diverse shrub and field layer.
+Cherry Laurel is persistent.
 It may take a few years to remove this species as it will often sprout back up even if spot treated with herbicide.
 Mechanical removal by manually cutting and pulling the stump from the ground using a heavy-duty hand operated winch is another option to consider.
-This technique can be effective at removing the root systems of these plants from the soil in a shorter timeframe although this may be more labour intensive.
+This technique can be effective at removing the root systems of these plants from the soil in a shorter timeframe although this is resource intensive.
 The cut material should be burnt to prevent its regrowth.